Cyprian Norwid: Works

 Norwid authored numerous works, from poems, both epic and short, to plays, short stories, essays and letters.
 During his lifetime, according to Miłosz and Gömöri, he published only one large volume of poetry (in 1862) (although Borchardt mentions another volume from 1866).
 Borchardt considers his major works to be Vade-mecum, Promethidion and Ad leones!.
 Miłosz acknowledged Vade-mecum as Norwid's most influential work, but also praised the earlier Bema pamięci rapsod żałobny as one of his most famous poems.

 Norwid's most extensive work,Vade-mecum, written between 1858 and 1865, was first published a century after his death.
 Some of Norwid's works have been translated into English by Walter Whipple and Danuta Borchardt in the United States of America, and by Jerzy Pietrkiewicz and Adam Czerniawski in Britain.
-A number have also received translations to other languages, such as Bengali, French, German, Italian, Russian, Slovakian and Ukrainian.
+A number have also received translations to other languages, such as Bengali, French, German, Italian, Russian, Slovak and Ukrainian.

 From May 2024, an autograph copy of Vade-mecum is presented at a permanent exhibition in the Palace of the Commonwealth.
 There are also presented two albums Orbis I and Orbis II, containing Norwid's original works and copies of works in various media, in addition to hand written notes, magazine cuttings and photographs.